 You can find around 260 different species of birds here, so it’s the ideal place for bird watching.
 This nature park is home to fish and mammals, as well as an array of beautiful flowers.
-It’s easy to get to Kopacki Rit too, as it’s very close to Osijek.
+It’s easy to get to Kopacki Rit, too, as it’s very close to Osijek.

 Papuk Nature Park

 Despite its easy access, Papuk Nature Park isn’t the most visited nature park in the country, but it’s certainly a hidden gem.
 The Nature Park is mountainous and spans into the Ravna Gora region.
-Keep your eyes peeled as Papuk Nature Park has lots of wildlife to spot for those with a keen eye.
+Keep your eyes peeled as Papuk Nature Park has many wildlife to spot for those with a keen eye.

 Medvednica Nature Park

 Winter sports fans often flock to Medvednica, a short distance north of Zagreb.
 The highest peak in the park is Sljeme, and over half of the park is covered in lush, thick forest.
 There is a winter sports center in the park and can create artificial snow to prolong the ski season.